 These systems based on Asterisk can be self managed by a data savvy person,

-systems are typically lower in initial cost and are offered without
+systems remain lower in the initial cost and incorporate features without

 additional licensing fees.
 Several manufacturers offer support for customers who purchased